-Proposal Titles: Proposal titles must begin with an acronym that indicates the type of CRI proposal being submitted.
+Proposal Titles: Proposal titles must begin with CRI followed by a colon, followed by an acronym that indicates the type of CRI proposal being submitted.
 Select an acronym from the following list:

-- II-NEW: Institutional Infrastructure proposals requesting support for new CISE research infrastructure; - II-EN: Institutional Infrastructure proposals requesting support to enhance existing CISE research infrastructure; - CI-P: Community Infrastructure Planning proposals requesting support to prepare for future Community Infrastructure NEW (CI-NEW) or Community Infrastructure Enhancement (CI-EN) proposals; - CI-NEW: Community Infrastructure proposals requesting support to create new CISE research infrastructure; or CI-EN: Community Infrastructure Enhancement proposals requesting support to enhance existing CISE research infrastructure. - CI-SUSTAIN: Community Infrastructure Sustainment projects requesting support for continued operations while a significant plan for achieving community sustainability is implemented.
+II-NEW: Institutional Infrastructure proposals requesting support for new CISE research infrastructure;

+II-EN: Institutional Infrastructure proposals requesting support to enhance existing CISE research infrastructure;

+CI-P: Community Infrastructure Planning proposals requesting support to prepare for future Community Infrastructure NEW (CI-NEW) or Community Infrastructure Enhancement (CI-EN) proposals;

+CI-NEW: Community Infrastructure proposals requesting support to create new CISE research infrastructure;

+CI-EN: Community Infrastructure Enhancement proposals requesting support to enhance existing CISE research infrastructure; or

+CI-SUSTAIN: Community Infrastructure Sustainment projects requesting support for continued operations while a significant plan for achieving community sustainability is implemented.

-The acronym should be followed with a colon, then the title of your project.
-For example, if you are submitting a proposal to enhance existing institutional infrastructure, then your title would be II-EN: Title.
+The acronym should be followed by a colon, then the title of the CRI project.
+For example, if you are submitting a proposal to enhance existing institutional infrastructure, then the title would be CRI: II-EN: Title.